geological-survey-of-queensland/gsq-sample-profile/README.md

 # GSQ Sample Profile

 This is the Geological Survey of Queensland's *sample* model.
-The model, overviewed in Figure 1, derives its basic metadata from the requiremens for describing samples according to the [International GeoSample Number (IGSN)](http://igsn.org) system and takes as its `Sample` class starting point the [SOSA Vocabulary's](https://www.w3.org/TR/vocab-ssn/) notion of a `Sample`.
+The model, overviewed in Figure 1, derives its basic metadata from the requirements for describing samples according to the [International GeoSample Number (IGSN)](http://igsn.org) system and takes as its `Sample` class starting point the [SOSA Vocabulary's](https://www.w3.org/TR/vocab-ssn/) notion of a `Sample`.

 <img src="model/sample.svg" style="width:800px;" />

-**Figure 1**: Thos model's `Sample` class showing basic properties
+**Figure 1**: This model's `Sample` class showing basic properties

 ## Profile contents